markert/jetblink/README.md

 This node.js library links the blink(1) mk2 to a websocket based, multi-client capable IPC mechanism called [jet](http://www.jetbus.io).

+Use it to achieve any functionality you desire with the blink(1) mk2.
+It is easy controllable and websocket based.
+Clients can be either programs running in the RPi or browsers and services on other machines.
+I provide an RC-car example use case.

 The implementation works on a Raspberry PI but can easily be updated to work on MAC or Windows.

 ### Setup